cogu/c-apx/README.md

 ## Where can APX be used?

-APX can be integrated on systems that run AUTOSAR classic (see APX-ES) as well as on any Linux or Windows system.
+APX can be integrated on systems that run AUTOSAR classic (see APX-ES) as well as any Linux or Windows systems.

 APX clients can be implemented in any programming language and can run on any platform.
 The APX protocol is designed to work well on small embedded systems (where RAM and ROM availability is a usual constraint).